 - fresh cilantro (optional)

-How To Make This Mexican Spaghetti Recipe
+How To Make Million Dollar Mexican Spaghetti

 Assemble.
-To layer this casserole, spread a thin layer of meat sauce to the bottom of the casserole dish.
+To layer this casserole, spread a thin layer of meat sauce to the bottom of a casserole dish.
 Top with half of the cooked spaghetti, add the “ultimate cheese layer,” the rest of the spaghetti, all of the meat sauce and finish with grated Colby Jack.

 Bake.
 Bake for 30 minutes in a preheated oven until the cheese begins to melt and lightly brown.

-Tips for Making The Best Mexican Spaghetti Casserole
+Insider Tips For Making The Best

 - The spaghetti continues to cook as the casserole bakes in the oven, so it’s important not to over cook the spaghetti noodles in the beginning.
 Boil the pasta just to al dente to make sure it has the right texture when the casserole is cooked.